miensol/miensol.github.io/_posts/2018-04-11-typescript-tips-from-kotlin-developer-const.md

 }
 ```

-In first 2 lines we declare `firstName` and `lastName` as holding `string` or `null`.
-The variables are initialized with helper functions `getFirstName` and `getLastName`.
+In the first 2 lines we declare `firstName` and `lastName` as holding `string` or `null`.
+The variables are initialized with the helper functions `getFirstName` and `getLastName`.
 After we check that `firstName` and `lastName` are **definitely not null** we fire some async function.
 We can safely use `firstName.length`.
 However, when we use `lastName.length` the compiler complains with `Object is possibly 'null'` error.
 This is because it is possible that in between the null check and the `console.log` statement _something_ could change the `lastName` value.
 We might know that this is not true just by looking at the code.
 The compiler however, cannot be 100% sure in all cases.
 Thankfully we have `const` and we can share our knowledge with the compiler.

 ## Compilers catch bugs with `const`